Economic Side Effects

 Impact on Personal Finances

-In 2020, respondents were asked about how the government taking action on global warming might affect them personally.
+In 2020 and 2024, respondents were asked about how the government taking action on global warming might affect them personally.
 This was measured in two ways: their personal wealth and their prospects for a good-paying job.

-With regards to the former, 20% of Americans believed that taking action of global warming would result in them having less money, compared to 11% who believed that it would cause them to have more money.
+With regards to the former, in 2020, 20% of Americans believed that the US government taking action on global warming would result in them having less money, compared to 10% who believed that it would cause them to have more money.
+In 2024, 36% of Americans believed that the US government taking action on global warming would result in them having less money, compared to 8% who believed that it would cause them to have more money.

-Conversely, more Americans felt that the government taking action on global warming would increase the likelihood that they would be able to find a good-paying job (17%) than decrease it (12%).
+In 2020, more Americans believed that the US government taking action on global warming would increase their likelihood of having a good-paying job (16%) than decrease it (12%).
+In 2024, these numbers were 17% and 17%, respectively.